spideryzarc/eac/lista_m1.md

 ### Conjuntos e Lógica Proposicional

-Qual é a lei lógica dá respaldo a cada uma das afirmações abaixo?
+Qual lei lógica dá respaldo a cada uma das afirmações abaixo?

 1. $(A \subset B) \land (x \in A) \implies (x \in B)$
 2. $(A \cap B) \subset A$